seizethemeansof/finite/README.md

 # finite

 This is a finite music space.
-Here is a sample.
+Here is a sample:

+seizethemeansof.github.io/finite/